ktaylor63/southeast/site/content/faq/asian-carp-in-southeastern-waters.md

 ## A collaborative effort for controlling carp

 Controlling Asian carp in our nation’s waters requires the Service and its partners to remain focused, effective, and innovative.
-Collaboration between federal and state agencies allows for the efficient and effective will leverage scientific expertise, data collection, new technologies and strategic planning across the various river basins.
+Federal and state agencies will leverage scientific expertise, data collection, new technologies and strategic planning across the various river basins.

 {{< figure class="photo-center" src="/images/pages/adult-black-carp.jpg" alt="A large black fish." caption="Adult black carp.
 Photo by Ryan Hagerty, USFWS." link="https://flic.kr/p/21TfnBf" >}}